TheOdinProject/curriculum/javascript/react-js/lifecycle-methods.md

 ### ComponentWillUnmount

 This is the last lifecycle method, which will be called when the component is removed from the DOM tree.
 Usually you would do cleanup tasks in this method.
-This often incldues cleaning up what you added in the componentDidMount method.
+This often includes cleaning up what you added in the componentDidMount method.

 A few examples are: